Austin Apartments That Actually Allow Large Dogs (Verified List)

 CommunityWeight LimitBreed RestrictionsMax PetsPet FeeMo.
 Pet RentDog Park

-Aero Riverside (78741)No limitNone β€” no breed, weight, or age restrictions.
-Pet interview required2$400 non-ref.$20Yes
+Aero Riverside (78741)No limitNone β€” RPM Living company policy, pet interview required2$400 non-ref.$20Yes

 Sentral East Austin (78702)No limitNone (200 lb max per Zillow β€” effectively no limit)2$400 non-ref. per household$25No